Barthélemy Hauréau

-Jean-Barthélemy Hauréau (/fr/; 9 November 1812 – 29 April 1896) was a 19th-century French historian, journalist and administrator.
+Jean-Barthélemy Hauréau (/fr/; 9 November 1812 – 29 April 1896) was a French historian, journalist and administrator.

 Education and appointments

 Born in Paris, he was educated at the Louis-le-Grand and Bourbon colleges in his native city, and won high honours at his public examination.
 After graduating he became a journalist, and soon was a contributor to several democratic papers: La Tribune, Le National, Le Droit, and La Revue du Nord; at Le National, he was praised by Théophile Gautier as the "tribune" of romanticism.
 At the age of twenty he published a series of apologetic studies on the Montagnards — in later years, regretting his youthful enthusiasm, he attempted to destroy the studies.
 In 1838 he took the chief editorship of the Courrier de la Sarthe and was appointed librarian of the city of Le Mans, which position he retained until 1845, when he was dismissed on account of comments of his on the daring speech of the Mayor of le Mans to the Duke of Nemours.
 He returned to Paris and once more became one of the editors of Le National.

 At this time he seemed destined for a political career, and after the revolution of 24 February 1848 was elected to the National Assembly; but close contact with revolutionary men and ideas cooled his old ardour.
 Throughout his life he opposed innovation, not only in politics and religion, but also in literature.
 After the coup d'état he resigned his position as director of the manuscript department of the Bibliothèque Nationale, to which he had been appointed in 1848, and refused to accept an administrative post until after the fall of the empire.
 Having acted as director of the national printing press from 1870 to 1881, he retired, but in 1893 accepted the post of director of the Fondation Thiers.
 He was also a member of the council of improvement of the École des Chartes.